 Do you find that your employees are missing-in-action on a more frequent basis during the summer and during the holiday seasons?
 Studies show you're right.
-Unscheduled worker absences are increasing and, according to various surveys, governmental agencies have the largest number of absences.
+Unscheduled worker absences are increasing.

 Despite the pressure for perfect attendance to improve customer service and efficiency, employees need equitable sick leave programs for security and overall high performance.
 Yet, some organizations suffer from sick leave abuse, and sick leave abuse translates into lost dollars.

 A pattern of abuse in regard to sick leave typically refers to employees who, over a period of time, have violated the organization’s attendance policy on numerous occasions.
 In order to confidently discipline employees with attendance problems, legal experts say the best bet is to have a clearly written policy that specifies the organization’s standards and employee requirements.

 Be sure to specify that discipline—including termination—may result from repeated sick leave abuse and misuse.
 Keep the policy flexible, since it is virtually impossible to list every single potential offense.
 You also want to retain the flexibility to deal with employee situations individually should the need arise.